 Since this copy is used fraudulently, the breach of trust may be constituted (by analogy with C. Cass.
 Crim., October 22, 2014, No. 13-82630).
 Moreover, a conviction for robbery in case of burglary is of course conceivable (311-1 penal code).

 In any case, no offense is specific to the copying of keys of others.

 [maj update = "07/10/15"] An informed reader tells me that the old penal code provided for a specific sanction for the reproduction of keys (399 old penal code repealed in 1994).

-Nothing similar appears to exist in the " new »Penal code. [/ Maj]
+Nothing similar seems to exist in the "new"Penal Code. [/ Maj]

 Chapter 2.
 Protection by the Law of Industrial Property

 Faced with this observation and the silence of the law, the manufacturers have imagined some devices to prevent the copy of their keys (and thus reassure customers).